 Before and After - PDOT beautifully cleaned this stretch looking toward SW 60th.

 Before and After - Volunteers cleaned this section looking West from SW 39th.

-This page updated on 6-27-2008.
 All photos by Victor von Salza.